niftools/blender_niftools_addon/docs/development/design/issues.rst

   when requiring the actual vertex coordinates of a :class:`bpy.types.MeshFace`.

-  This index mapping is also used by attributes such a vertex color, vertex weight, vertex uv
+  This index mapping is also used by attributes such a vertex colour, vertex weight, vertex UV

 Meshes
 ------